Spotted-wing Drosophila: An Emerging Berry and Stone Fruit Pest

 Latest revision:

-Spotted-wing drosophila (SWD; Drosophila suzukii; Family: Drosophilidae) is a key pest that targets a wide variety of susceptible fruits including tree stone fruits (e.g., cherries) and berries (e.g., strawberry, blueberry, raspberry, blackberry, and wine grapes).
-SWD is widespread throughout all the important production regions in the U.S., Europe and South America and originates from Asia.
+Spotted-wing drosophila (SWD; Drosophila suzukii; Family: Drosophilidae) is a key pest that targets a wide variety of susceptible fruits including tree stone fruits (e.g., cherry) and berries (e.g., strawberry, blueberry, raspberry, blackberry, and wine grape).
+SWD is widespread throughout all the important production regions in the U.S., Europe, and South America and originates from Asia.

 Pest description, fruit damage, and life cycle Adult SWD flies resemble common vinegar (pomace) flies and sometimes are referred to as fruit flies.
 SWD can damage ripe-to-overripe fruit by depositing eggs directly beneath the surface.
 Larvae develop from these eggs, resulting in unmarketable fruit.
 Drosophila suzukii can survive on a range of non-crop hosts in surrounding vegetation, which makes control more difficult.

-Identification At 0.125 inch (2-3 mm) in length, SWD flies can be confused with common vinegar flies.
-Because SWD and vinegar flies are closely related, identification can be difficult.
-Both have red eyes and a yellowish-brown amber colored body.
-Two key characteristics distinguish SWD from other common vinegar flies: 1) a black spot (sometimes dark, sometimes faded) near the leading top edge of adult male wings (females do not have wing spots); 2) the prominent saw-like ovipositor (used to insert eggs into fruit) on the female’s posterior end; and 3) the pupae of both sexes have two respiratory horns sticking out of the anterior end; each horn with a complete whorl of 6-8 fingers/points.
+Identification SWD have red eyes and a yellowish-brown amber colored body measuring 0.125 inch (2-3 mm) in length.
+Two key characteristics distinguish SWD from other common fruit flies: 1) a black spot (sometimes dark, sometimes faded) near the leading top edge of adult male wings (females do not have wing spots); 2) the prominent saw-like ovipositor (used to insert eggs into fruit) on the female’s posterior end; and 3) the pupae of both sexes have two respiratory horns sticking out of the anterior end; each horn with a complete whorl of 6-8 fingers/points.
 Several dark, continuous bands are visible around the abdomen of both the male and female.
 A hand lens and good lighting are useful for seeing these characteristics.
 Note: if the female gets caught in a liquid bait (e.g., apple cider vinegar or yeast) within a monitoring trap, her ovipositor may extrude from the body (because of the liquid), thus aiding in the identification of female SWD.
 See references below.

 Symptoms from damage To recognize SWD damage, look very closely for scarring or spotting on the fruit surface; liquid exuding (when squeezed) out of scar/hole where eggs were laid; softening, collapsing and/or bruising of fruit at damage site; small white larvae and pupae that can be seen with naked eye if fruit is opened; and, under a microscope, two hair-like filaments sticking out of fruit where they are connected to a white egg within the fruit can sometimes be seen.
 See OSU Extension Bulletin EM 9021, Recognize Fruit Damage from Spotted Wing Drosophila (https://catalog.extension.oregonstate.edu/em9021).

 Life cycle A single female can lay several hundred eggs.
-Adults can live 3-4 weeks and several months in summer and winter respectively.
+Adults can live 3 to 4 weeks in summer and several months in winter.
 Larvae feed inside the fruit for about 5 to 7 days, until they are ready to pupate.
-Most larvae pupate outside of fruit.
+Most larvae pupate outside of the fruit.
 Non-feeding pupae are brownish yellow with star-like (6 to 8 points) respiratory horns at one end.
-Pupation lasts for ~3-10 days and emerging adult flies will mate, producing additional offspring.
+Pupation lasts for 3 to 10 days and emerging adult flies will mate, producing additional offspring.
 Adult SWD use alternative hosts in surrounding vegetation to survive the winter period.
 Several generations commonly occur in Oregon, depending on environmental conditions during the cropping season.

 Sampling

-To construct a simple homemade trap, use any plastic container (18 oz to 32 oz) with a removable lid.
-Drill small holes (0.188 inch to deter larger insects) around the middle of the cup to allow SWD to enter.
-Leave an undrilled space on one side to change the liquid bait solution easier and without spillage.
-Add a liquid bait such as apple cider vinegar to the cup so that the liquid bait is two inches from the bottom.
-Add a drop of liquid soap to the vinegar to break the surface tension of the liquid so that captured flies sink more easily.
-An alternative bait that catches even more flies can be made from a mixture of yeast, sugar and water (2 teaspoons of dry baker’s yeast, 4 teaspoons of sugar, and 1.5 cups of warm water).
+Like most fruit flies, SWD are attracted to the odors of rotting fruit, i.e., fermentation, vinegar, and alcohols.
+To construct simple homemade traps, use any plastic container (18- to 32-ounce size) with a removable lid.
+Drill small holes around the middle of the cup to allow flies to enter.
+Holes should be small to limit the ability of larger insects to enter (3/16 in or 4.76 mm).
+Leave an undrilled space on one side of the cup to make it easier to pour out the liquid bait solution when checking the trap and changing the solution.
+Add a couple of inches of liquid bait such as apple cider vinegar and white wine to the cup.
+Adding a drop of liquid soap to the solution will break the surface tension of the liquid so that captured flies sink more easily.
+An alternative bait that catches even more flies can be made from a mixture of yeast, sugar, and water (2 teaspoons of dry baker’s yeast, 4 teaspoons of sugar, and 1.5 cups of warm water).
+The yeast and sugar solution makes identification of SWD, from all the other flies, more difficult.
+Commercial traps and lures are available from Scentry Biologicals Inc. and Tréce Inc. and can be easily purchased through Great Lakes IPM (greatlakesipm.com).

 Fruit inspection

 Several methods have shown positive results for recovering larvae by using a salt or sugar solution over crushed fruit.
-Collect ripening fruits in a plastic bag, which are suspected to be infested with SWD.
+Collect ripening fruits suspected to be infested with SWD in a plastic bag.
 See “A quick, 7-step guide for detecting larvae in fruit” (OSU Extension Bulletin, EM 9097) and “A Detailed Guide for Testing Fruit for the Presence of Spotted Wing Drosophila (SWD) Larvae” (OSU Extension Bulletin, EM 9096).

-Preparation of extraction solution: Dissolve 1 cup plain salt in 1-gallon warm water (10 BRIX); –or– 2.5 cups of brown sugar in 1-gallon water (16 BRIX).
-Solutions must be thoroughly dissolved to help larvae float on top of solution for easy viewing.
+Preparation of extraction solution: Dissolve 1 cup of plain salt in 1 gal warm water (10 BRIX); –or– 2.5 cups of brown sugar in 1 gal water (16 BRIX).
+Solutions must be thoroughly dissolved to help larvae float on top of the solution for easy viewing.
 Prepare the solution in advance, if possible.

 Management—cultural and physical methods